MiaTothova/dinosaur-quiz/README.md

 * Save score option.
 * Top 5 high scores board.

 ## The Design
-To achieve my goal, I included the following features my website:
+To achieve my goal, I included the following features in my website:

 The Quiz has 3 areas:
 1. Home Page which displays the heading and a start button.